-Further details of the awards, including the criteria against which Faculty nominations are judged and the Faculty nomination process can be found in the MDC Postgraduate Research Excellence Awards Guidance Notes 2020/21.
+Further details of the awards, including the criteria against which Faculty nominations are judged and the Faculty nomination process can be found in the MDC Excellence Awards Guidance 2021-22.

 Faculty Nomination Forms:

-- Postgraduate Research Student of the Year Award Nomination Form 2020/21
+- Postgraduate Researcher of the Year Award - Nomination Form 2021-22

-- Supervisor of the Year Award Nomination Form 2020/21
+- MDC Excellence Awards - Supervisor of the Year Nomination Form 2021-22

 Nomination and Award Timeline:

-- January 2021 - Faculties submit nominations for PGR Student of the Year Award (DAA).
+- 11th January 2022 - Faculties submit nominations to the Research Degrees and Researcher Development team for PGR Student of the Year Award (DAA).

-- June/July 2021 - Awards ceremony after the Postgraduate Summer Research Showcase.
+- June/July 2022 - MDC Excellence Awards ceremony

 For more information about the award process, please contact email@example.com